 Since 2014, Paul has been editor of Three Mile Harbor Press, assuming leadership of the independent poetry publisher after the death of its founding editor Antje Katcher (www.3mileharborpress.com).
 His chapbook A Stone for Nina, which appeared in 2012, was the last work Katcher selected for the press and its first prose title.

-He is also co-author of two full-length works with Emmy Award winning composer, writer and documentary filmmaker Patricia Lee Stotter, the full-length musical play Happily Ever After, which was presented in a full production sketch at the Writers’ Theater in New York, and the multi-media piece Paging Doctor Faustus, which is in progress.
+He is also co-author of two full-length works with Emmy Award winning composer, writer and documentary filmmaker Patricia Lee Stotter, the full-length musical play Happily Ever After, which was presented in a full production sketch at the Writers’ Theater in New York, and the multi-media piece Paging Doctor Faustus, which was given a workshop presentation at FiveMyles Gallery in Brooklyn, April 2019, with Mary Chang directing.